March 21st, 2010

 I realize that there are a number of players out there looking for an adrenaline rush from some high stakes gambling.
 Of course Las Vegas has some ultra high limit craps tables as well as Atlantic City and a few big name casinos.
 The problem with these casinos is people end up having to plan long trips and take time out of their schedule to get to these places and this can be inconvenient for a number of reasons.
 So I will try to list a few online casinos that offer high table limits and large betting maximums.

-A very exclusive online casino is located at VIP Lounge.
+A very exclusive online casino is located at Grand Parker Casino.
 There is nothing like it on the internet.
 Normally you will see regular online casinos offer players VIP statuses, which will include additional comps and other various stuff.
-VIP Lounge is exclusive only to the high stakes player.
+The VIP Lounge is exclusive only to the high stakes player with three tiers of VIP status.
 The benefits include very high betting limits but that isn’t all.
 Players can also customize their own tables and games to cater to their needs.
 In fact, it is sometimes possible for the casino to change the rules of the craps tables to offer better odds depending on the player.

-The only disadvantage is that the VIP Lounge casino does not accept US players (that we know of).
-There is still Cherry Red and Rushmore casino for players located in the United States.
-Personally, I really like the looks of Cherry Red casino better, even though these two casinos are owned by the same company.
-They do not offer the same exclusive casino suite program that VIP Lounge has (again, not that I know of), but they do offer higher betting limits than normal along with a $35,000 high roller bonus.
+The big advantage is that the Grand Parker VIP Lounge casino does accept US players!
+Even better is that very fast deposits can be made using a credit card!
+This casino is also compatible with Apple, Mac, iPhone and other mobile devices.
+There is also OnBling, Classy Coin and Loco Panda for players located in the United States and for credit card deposits.
+Personally, I really like the looks of OnBling casino better, even though these two casinos are owned by the same company.
+They do not offer the same exclusive casino suite program that Grand Parker VIP Lounge has (again, not that I know of), but they do offer higher betting limits than normal along with a $35,000 high roller bonus.
 High stake players are encouraged to visit these casinos and read more about their programs because promotions and rules change regularly.

 March 13th, 2010